christopher-longSFDC/mcp/README.md

 - https://developer.evergage.com/

 ## Repository Info
-This gitHub repository is managed by a member of the *Technical Ecosystem Enablement* team which is part of the Alliances organization at Salesforce.
+This GitHub repository is managed by a member of the *Technical Ecosystem Enablement* team which is part of the Alliances organization at Salesforce.
 If you or a member of your team would like to contribute to the repository, please make a "pull" request.